 What is Societal Marketing Concept?

-The societal marketing concept is a philosophy that holds the belief that companies should make quality and sustainable products that will well serve customers’ needs and want and at the same time maintain the well-being of society.
+The societal marketing concept is a philosophy that holds the belief that companies should make quality and sustainable products that will serve customers’ needs and want and at the same time maintain the well-being of society.

 The societal marketing concept is also commonly referred to as only societal marketing, social concept, or the human concept of marketing.
 Its main goal is to better serve customers and improve or maintain society’s welfare.

 Societal marketing is in the favor of corporate social responsibilities (CSR) and sustainable development.
-It explains companies in the process of making profits should not forget the acceptance, health, and satisfaction of the environment and society is important too.
+It explains companies in the process of making profits should not forget the acceptance, health, and satisfaction of the environment and society are important too.

 Societal marketing philosophy emphasizes companies should consider people’s needs, wants, and welfare of societies while making marketing strategies and manufacturing products to better serve the people and society than competitors which enables them to gain a competitive advantage.